drumsoft/otojsd/README.md

 client-examples/otojsc examples/otojs-example.js
 ```

-* otojsd repeatedly calls the JavaScript function oto_render(frames, channels, input_array).
+* otojsd repeatedly calls the JavaScript function oto_render(frames, channels, input_array, midi_input).
 * oto_render must return a Float32Array with frames * channels elements.
 * The returned Float32Array, for stereo, has samples for each channel arranged sequentially like [L0, R0, L1, R1, ...].
-* When using otojsd's -i option, the sound input arrives in the input_array in a similar format.
+* When using -i option, the sound input arrives in the input_array in a similar format.
+* With -s option, received MIDI events passed to the midi_input argument.
+It is an array of UInt8Arrays, where each element is a universal MIDI packet.

 otojsd_start.js, loaded when otojsd starts, contains the following oto_render function, which outputs a 440Hz sine wave as a test tone.

 ```
-function oto_render(frames, channels, input_array) {
+function oto_render(frames, channels, input_array, midi_input) {
 	let output = new Float32Array(frames * channels);
 	for (let f = 0; f < frames; f++) {
 		let v = 0.5 * Math.sin( 3.1415 * 2 * frame * 440 / sample_rate );